 Massage therapists manipulate the soft tissue of people's bodies to treat health problems and to help people relax.

-Pay rates for massage therapists vary depending on how many clients they work with
+Pay for massage therapists varies depending on how many clients you have.

 Source: Statistics New Zealand, '2013 Census', 2017.